You're a Good Man, Charlie Brown: Revised

-Determined not to let what happened at the championship bother him, Charlie Brown decides to join Schroeder's Glee Club and cheer up by singing "Home on the Range" with his friends.
-Unfortunately, a fight ensues between Lucy and Linus over a pencil.
-The fight spreads, and Charlie Brown decides to leave with his angry friends, leaving Schroeder and Snoopy the only ones singing ("Glee Club Rehearsal").

-Later, Charlie Brown comes across Lucy teaching Linus about nature the way she views it, with "facts" such as bugs pulling the grass to make it grow or snow growing out of the ground in winter.
+The friends for Schroeder's Glee Club and sing "Home on the Range".
+Unfortunately, a fight ensues between Lucy and Linus over a pencil, eventually leading to everyone except Schroeder and Snoopy becoming fed up and leaving ("Glee Club Rehearsal").
+Charlie Brown comes across Lucy teaching Linus about nature the way she views it, with "facts" such as bugs pulling the grass to make it grow or snow growing out of the ground in winter.
 Charlie Brown tries to correct her, but she retaliates with a false explanation, and Charlie Brown bangs his head against a tree in frustration ("Little Known Facts").
-That evening, Snoopy complains that he hasn't been fed yet, and begins to overly complicate and dramatize the matter until Charlie Brown shows up with his dinner.
+Snoopy complains that he hasn't been fed yet, and begins to overly complicate and dramatize the matter until Charlie Brown shows up with his dinner.
 Snoopy bursts into song about his craving for supper until Charlie Brown firmly tells him to eat his meal ("Suppertime").

-That night, Charlie Brown is still sad that he has not discovered what it means to be a "good man", then he discovers a pencil which has been dropped by the Little Red-Haired Girl (his perennial crush).
-As he examines it, he discovers that "there are teeth-marks all over it...she nibbles her pencil...she's HUMAN!"
-With that realization, he concludes that today hasn't been so bad, after all, and he's done a lot of things that make him happy.
-As Charlie Brown expresses what makes him happy, everyone, touched by his love of life, begin to express what makes them happy as well ("Happiness").
-Right then, he realizes being a "good man" means trying your best and making the most of the things you've been given in life.
-As his other friends leave the stage, Lucy turns to him and puts out her hand, making him shrink back.
-As he reaches out, she shakes his hand firmly, then tells him, "You're a good man, Charlie Brown."
+Charlie Brown discovers a pencil which has been dropped by the Little Red-Haired Girl.
+As he examines it, he discovers that it has teeth-marks and is overjoyed to learn that she is "human".
+As Charlie Brown expresses in song what makes him happy, everyone, touched by his love of life, begin to express what makes them happy as well ("Happiness").
+He realizes being a "good man" means trying one's best and making the most of the things given in life.
+As his other friends leave the stage, Lucy turns to him, shakes his hand, and tells him one last time, "You're a good man, Charlie Brown."